Raptyyy/rapty_ac_vr_guide/README.md

 > Pico standalone headsets dont have their own OpenXR runtime, so to bypass SteamVR you would need to use Virtual Desktop with VDXR and OpenComposite.

 ### To install OpenComposite:
-1. Download the opencomposite dll file either from [this repository](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/resources/openvr_api.dll) or from the [OpenComposite mirror](https://opencomposite.znix.xyz/builds/) (Select the first result and download the Platform: x64	x64/openvr_api.dll file)
+1. Download the OpenComposite dll file either from [this repository](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/resources/openvr_api.dll) or from the [OpenComposite mirror](https://opencomposite.znix.xyz/builds/) (Select the first result and download the Platform: x64	x64/openvr_api.dll file)
-2. Make sure the file is called "openvr_api.dll" and place it in to "steamapps\common\assettocorsa\system\x64", if prompted to overwrite files, press yes.
+2. Make sure the file is called "openvr_api.dll" (rename it if needed) and place it in to "steamapps\common\assettocorsa\system\x64", overwrite files if prompted to.
 3. In Content Manager > Settings > Video set "Rendering Mode" to "OpenVR"
 4. You also need to make sure your headset is using its native OpenXR Runtime (or VDXR for Virtual Desktop) and not the SteamVR one